GoogleCloudPlatform/solutions-google-compute-engine-orchestrator/README.md

 This application implements a tool for auto-scaling Google Compute Engine VMs via an orchestrator implemented on Google App Engine.

 It is intended to be run in tandem with the status publisher tool that will publish information about Compute Engine VMs.
-See the README for the status publisher for more information.
+See the section below for the status publisher for more information.

 Supported Components